Azure-Samples/data-factory-r-server-apache-spark-pipeline/README.md

 ## Expectations:
 1. Check the pipeline run in the diagram view

     a.
-Find the Data Factory pipeline and click on the 'Diagram' view.
-You should be able to see the pipeline with input and output datasets.
+Find the Data Factory pipeline and click on the `Diagram` view.
+You should be able to see two pipelines (training and scoring) with input and output datasets.

     b.
-Click on the output - 'finalOutputDataset' and now you can check the status of the recent runs (based on the configuration this pipeline should run only once)
+Click on the output - `finalOutputDatasetTraining` and now you can check the status of the recent runs for the training pipeline (based on the configuration this pipeline should run only once)

     c.
 Clicking on one of the runs, one can check the stdout and stderr messages from running the job.

+    d.
+If the status is `Succeeded`, then the attached storage container has a file named 'model'.
+This file contains the model object that can be used for prediction tasks.
+Now we can start the scoring pipeline

-2. Check the container for the output file
+2. Start the scoring pipeline

     a.
-Look in the base folder of the attached container for a file named 'model'.
-This file contains the model object that can be used for prediction tasks.
+By default, the scoring pipeline is set to pause.
+This is because it needs the 'model' file, which is generated upon the first run of the training pipeline.
+And since the scoring pipeline's running frequency is independent of the training pipeline, we have not added any dependencies between them.
+Therefore, the scoring pipeline is paused and we manually start it when the 'model' file is available.

+    b.
+To start the scoring pipeline, we need to change a config parameter for that pipeline through [portal](https://portal.azure.com).
+Find the Data Factory that we created earlier and click - `Author and Deploy`, then expand `Pipelines` and click on `datafactoryscoring` pipeline.
+Towards the bottom, there is a key - `isPaused`, change the value for this key from `true` to `false`.
+Now click on `Deploy` button to activate these changes.

+    c.
+Now go back to the `Diagram` view and click the `finalOutputDatasetScoring` dataset, check the runs, if they have still not started, you can manually start the run (generally it take a moment before the pipeline starts).
+Now once the run is complete, similar to the training pipeline, one can check the

-## What is happening in the R script?
+## Sequnce of steps in the R script for training

-Following sequence of steps happens while running the R script:
+Following sequence of steps happens while running the training  R script:

 1. Set the context for the Apache Spark: number of executors and amount of memory per executor.
 This configuration is dependent on both the task and the setup of the Spark cluster.
 2. Read the dataset and convert input dataset to XDF format
 3. Read the dataset in XDF format, create new features and drop duplicate or unimportant fields
-4. Run linear regression Algorithm
+4. Run Linear-Regression algorithm
 5. Save the model